 Quite close to Vatican city and Castel Sant’Angelo, this tiny cake shop is a heaven on Earth when you get your late night sugar rush.
 The place is famous among locals and tourists for excellent pastries and for being open 24/7.
 Don’t miss your chance and hop in for a late night snack.
 Address: Via Barletta, 27.
 In fact, Roman pastries are so famous, that they should be included in dedicated food tour!

 When your late night walk takes you a bit further, out of old town Rome, to the famous party district Trastevere, this simple pizzeria may be your best bet at late hour.
 Enjoy the relaxed atmosphere, top quality pizza and decent prices, all in one place!
 Address: Viale Trastevere, 53.
 Trastevere is definitely one of the coolest places to visit in Rome for any kind of meal.

 Getting around Rome at night

-If you feel exhausted, but don’t feel like taking a cab, a night bus may be an option.
+If you feel exhausted of Rome sightseeing, but don’t feel like taking a cab, a night bus may be an option.
 The bus between Vatican and Termini station operates every 15 minutes, so you can relax and take a quick ride back to your hotel anytime you need.

 Last but not least, traditional taxi and Uber are also available and are the most comfortable ways to travel in Rome at night.
 However, you should be careful and check the price before you go with either option.
 Taxi prices in Rome are rather high and Uber is only offering premium cars.
 The best way is to check beforehand how much the Uber quote is, then approach the cab and ask for their estimate.
 Taking a taxi is probably the fastest way to reach all the night time activities in Rome!